microsoft/fluentui/packages/react-components/react-popover/Spec.md

    * Do not render an arrow pointing to the target element.
 This is the `PopoverTrigger` unless `target` prop is used */ noArrow?: boolean;

+  /**
+   * Sets the delay for closing popover on mouse leave */ mouseLeaveDelay?: number;
 };
 ```